Sigma Nu: History

 There were many efforts in the beginning years to establish chapters at other schools.
-By 1883, Alpha chapter attempted to establish 11 additional chapters, of which only 3 survived.
-One of the many factors was the anti-fraternity sentiment during this time period.
-Kappa chapter established in 1881, at North Georgia College & State University, gave the fraternity an important member, John Alexander Howard.
+By 1883, Alpha chapter chartered eleven additional chapters, of which only three survived.
+One of the many factors was the anti-fraternity sentiment during this time.
+Kappa chapter was established in 1881 at North Georgia College & State University, giving the fraternity an important member, John Alexander Howard.
 Howard suggested that the fraternity drop the use of Roman numerals for chapter designation in favor of using a Greek letter designation.
-He is also responsible for the creation of The Delta, Sigma Nu's fraternity magazine.
+He is also responsible for the creation of The Delta, Sigma Nu's fraternity magazine, which was first published in April 1883.
 The name The Delta originated from the location of the three active chapters of Sigma Nu forming a Delta.

-Howard's editorials in The Delta inspired Isaac P. Robison, founder of Lambda chapter, to propose having a convention for the whole fraternity.
+Howard's editorials in The Delta inspired Isaac P. Robison, founder of Lambda chapter, to propose a convention for the national fraternity.
 On July 10, 1884, Sigma Nu's first convention was held in the Maxwell House Hotel in Nashville, Tennessee.

-In 1909, Sigma Nu was a founding member of the North American Interfraternity Conference, an organization of 57 men's college fraternities.

 The first national headquarters for the fraternity was established in Indianapolis in 1915.
 It relocated to Lexington, Virginia in 1958.
-Additional wings were constructed in 1969 and 1994, on the occasion of Sigma Nu's 100th and 125th anniversaries.
+Additional wings were added to the headquarters building in 1969 and 1994 for Sigma Nu's 100th and 125th anniversaries.

+In 1909, Sigma Nu was a founding member of the North American Interfraternity Conference.